katesalama/katesalama.github.io/services.md

 title: Services
 ---

-Kate currently see outpatients in the Women’s Mental Health Division of Psychiatry at Brigham and Women’s Hospital.
+Dr. Salama currently see outpatients in the Women’s Mental Health Division of Psychiatry at Brigham and Women’s Hospital.